Skip to Main Content

 Online Shakespeare and Renaissance Texts

-See 107 copies of the 21 plays by Shakespeare printed in quarto before the 1642 theatre closures.
-Part of the British Library’s treasure in Full
+Digital collection of editions of plays by Shakespeare printed in quarto before the 1642 theatre closures.
+This website was archived in 2019.

 • Digital Anthology of Early English Modern Drama (Folger Shakespeare Library)